Autumn in the wildlife pond

 - Seeing the frogs on the water surface in the thaw can be upsetting to pond-owners.

-- By preparing the pond as carefully as possible in Autumn you will be doing your best to give all wildlife creatures the best conditions you can.
+- By preparing the pond as carefully as possible in Autumn you will be doing your best to give all wildlife creatures the best conditions you can to overwinter successfully.